mcbariekman/wacky-text-offline/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project in your terminal.
-3. Run the command `npm install` to install the project dependencies.
+3. Run the command `npm install` in each directory containing a package.json to install the project dependencies.
-4. Run the command `npm run start` to start the application's backend and serve the client.
+4. Run the command `npm run start:dev` to start the application's backend and serve the client.

 Certainly!
 Here's a shorter and simpler version of the "Usage" section: